ICARION-Project/ICARION/docs/CONFIG_GUIDE.md

   - `data/species_database_v1.json` (global species database)
   - `data/reactions_database_v1.json` (global reactions database)
 - The fallback search starts from the config file's directory and searches up to 5 levels
-- A log message `ℹ No [species/reaction] database specified, using global fallback: ...` indicates fallback usage
+- A log message `[INFO] No [species/reaction] database specified, using global fallback: ...` indicates fallback usage
 - If no database is found (neither specified nor fallback), databases remain empty (which is valid for simulations without reactions)

 ### Gas-specific CCS maps (HSS/EHSS)